markfinger/django-node/docs/node.md

 ### django_node.node.is_installed

-A boolean indicating if Node.js is installed.
+A boolean indicating if Node is installed.

 ### django_node.node.version

-A tuple containing the version of Node.js installed.
+A tuple containing the version of Node installed.
 For example, `(0, 10, 33)`

 ### django_node.node.version_raw

-A string containing the raw version returned from Node.js.
+A string containing the raw version returned from Node.
 For example, `'v0.10.33'`